SteveBarnett/Contract/contract.md

 ## The details

 You’ll have plenty of opportunities to review our work and provide feedback.
-We’ll either share a Dropbox folder or GitHub repository with you and we’ll regularly, possibly daily, contact.
+We’ll either share a Dropbox folder or GitHub repository with you and we’ll be in regular, possibly daily, contact.
 If, at any stage, you’re not happy with the direction our work is taking, you’ll inform us and pay us in full for all time spent on your project until that point and cancel this contract.

 ### HTML, CSS and JavaScript